serg-and/team-nl-iot-2022/docs/Learning outcomes.md

 ##Start current session
 A button has been added on the current page that causes a session to be started.
 When the user clicks the button, the user starts a session where the heartbeat is measured.
 This is then displayed in the graph.

+##stop session button
+On the heartbeat page, a stop session button has been added.
+If the user wants to stop the session, this button can be pressed.
+The user is then returned to the current page.